As April 2020 has come to an end, we’re quite sure no one ever wishes to see a similar month again.

 Although prolonged bad news including a record 20.5 million American jobs lost in April, a total shed of over 33.5 million jobs over the past seven weeks, historic unemployment rate at 14.7%, inflation, deflation, and increased infection rates may persist over the coming weeks and months, we must remain optimistic that the worst may be behind us.
-Unprecedented action has taken place, and human ingenuity will continue to thrive to defeat COVID-19.
-The pandemic will end or be contained, and economic recovery will, if it has not already, begin.
-Although the lengths of past recoveries have differed, historical data of the S&P 500 shows us that markets inevitably recover.
+Unprecedented action has taken place, and human ingenuity will most likely continue to thrive to defeat COVID-19.
+The pandemic most likely will end or be contained, and economic recovery may recover, if it has not already, begin.
+Although the lengths of past recoveries have differed, historical data of the S&P 500 shows us that markets recover.
 Time and time again, economies and markets prove their resiliency.

 Be safe and healthy!